Flowpack/media-ui/Readme.md

 and f.e. use a token based authentication.

 The API is public and will be stable with the 1.0.0 release.
-Until then changes can still happen.
+Until then, changes might still happen.

 #### Schema